SAS Rogue Heroes cast: Who stars in the new BBC drama?

 Read more: SAS Rogue Heroes on BBC One: How many episodes is it, is it based on a book and start date

-SAS Rogue Heroes will start on Sunday 30 October on BBC One.
+SAS Rogue Heroes airs on Sundays on BBC One at 9pm from October 30 2022.

 Are you looking forward to SAS Rogue Heroes?
 Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know.